I heard a fly buzz when I died;

 This is why it took me to the age of 38 and a truckload of new arrivals at Beekman Farm to truly understand a purpose-driven life.

-In the spring of this year, 42 honeybee hives were delivered to the farm, and within minutes of being settled at the foot of Slate Hill, their inhabitants could be seen exploring the clover blossoms scattered throughout the pasture.
+In the spring, approximately 40 honeybee hives are delivered to the farm.
+Within minutes of being settled at the foot of Slate Hill, their inhabitants can be seen exploring the clover blossoms scattered throughout the pasture.

 Bees are single-minded.
 They venture out to find flowers as far away as 8 miles, gather their nectar and pollen and then beeline it home.
 The life span of the worker bee is short—from birth to death in about 6 weeks, so there’s not much time to gather ye rose buds.
 However, the brevity of their natural existence does not deter them from their responsibilities.